 We currently decline applicants with AIDS, or who are infected with HIV.

-Each insurance company needs to have a policy on requesting HIV tests - a copy of our Policy on asking an applicant to take an HIV test (Q32252) (PDF: 36KB) is available.
+Each insurance company needs to have a policy on requesting HIV tests - a copy of our PDF file: Policy on asking an applicant to take an HIV test (Q32252) PDF size: 36KB is available.

 Requesting a HIV test is through direct correspondence with your client.
 We are unable to disclose to an adviser that their client is required to have a HIV test.
 For details of the insurance guidelines visit: British Medical Association website or Association of British Insurers website